patron02/pc_speakers/README.md

 <img height="300" alt="image" src="https://github.com/patron02/pc_speakers/assets/69320369/7590ae61-89c3-447a-99ba-5c8df126c627"> <br>

 This configuration is arranged as a push pull amplifier.
-It may provide a litter higher power output and run more efficiently than the second circuit but power is limited by the fact that 2N3904 and 2N3906 transistors are small-signals transistors with very limited current carying capability.
+It may provide a litter higher power output and run more efficiently than the second circuit but power is limited by the fact that 2N3904 and 2N3906 transistors are small-signals transistors with very limited current carrying capability.
 This could be fixed by using transistors with higher ratings.
 This circuit can deliver about 10x more power to the speaker, but it is a more complex circuit to build.

 Usually a push-pull audio amplifying circuit looks as pictured below, but the one above has a a third transistor in the first stage.
 The complement transistor is not used to drive a transformer but to discharge the dc decoupling capacitor to give full wave alternating current to the speaker.